Polycystisk ovariesyndrom (PCOS)

-More than 10% of women live with gynecological diseases that lead to unnecessary suffering, frustration and insecurity.
-Endometriosis and PCOS (Polycystic Ovarian Syndrome) are among two of the diseases that are underdiagnosed and where there is a lack of knowledge among the doctors who meet the patients first.
+More than 10% of women live with gynaecological diseases that lead to unnecessary suffering, frustration and insecurity.
+Endometriosis and PCOS (Polycystic Ovarian Syndrome) are among two of the diseases that are underdiagnosed.
 But what exactly are the symptoms and how to treat these gynecological diseases?
-And why is there no more research on these diseases?

 sanity imagesanity image